Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Bell Labs - Event and News/Nokia selected by NASA to build first ever cellular network on the Moon.md

 ---
-title: Nokia selected by NASA to build first ever cellular network on the Moon
+title: 'Nokia selected by NASA to build first ever cellular network on the Moon'
 categories:
     - 新媒体
     - Bell Labs - Event and News